Rafels/Assignment-1/Assignment1_s929574.markdown

 ```
 ## Exercise 4
 **Write a C or C++ program that counts the number of words in a given sentence**
-This program is writen in C and uses a character array to store the sentence.
-The array size is set to 200, in order to insure enough space.
-The user is promptet to input a sentence, and a scanf function reads the character array.
-The scanf function uses the [^\n] in order to skip the whitespace between the words.
+This program is written in C and uses a character array to store the sentence.
+The array size is set to 200, to insure enough space.
+The user is prompted to input a sentence, and a scanf function reads the character array.
+The scanf function uses the [^\n] to skip the whitespace between the words.

-When the scan is complete, a for-loop runs through the array until the character-calue is equal to the null terminator(\0).
+When the scan is complete, a for-loop runs through the array until the character-value is equal to the null terminator (\0).
 While the for-loop is running an if-statement checks for blank spaces in between the words and ads 1 to the word count if the statement is true.
 The statement also avoids counting double blank spaces by checking the previous character.

-Before printing the count, 1 is added in order to have the right amount of words.
+Before printing the count, 1 is added to have the right amount of words.
 One problem with the program occurs if the user inputs a blank space before ending the sentence, this will then give the wrong word count.

 ### The Code